YottaDB/YDBDoc/ProgGuide/utility.rst

 where

 * pidlist is a single pid, or "*" (quoted to protect it from expansion by the shell) for all processes currently sharing statistics.
-* reglist is a single region name in the global directory specified by $ydb_gbldir, or "*" to report statistics summed across all regions.
+* reglist is a single region name in the global directory specified by $gtmgbldir, or "*" to report statistics summed across all regions.
 * statlist is one or more comma separated statistics, or "*".
 * When statlist specifies a list of statistics, %YGBLSTAT reports them in the same order in which ZSHOW "G" reports those statistics, rather than in the order in which they appear within the specifying argument.